Joan & Alan Bernikow JCC of Staten Island

 Beacon Programs

-The JCC Beacon program serves the community on the North and South Shores of Staten Island, at I.S.
-49 and Tottenville High School, respectively.
-The after school program for middle school and high school students offers a wide variety of essential services to school-age children as well as their parents and the community.
+The JCC Beacon program serves the community on the South Shore of Staten Island.
+The after school program for high school students offers a wide variety of essential services to school-age children as well as their parents and the community.
 The mission of the Beacon program is to provide activities that are not generally available during the school day.
-The Beacon program also works closely with each principal to support their ongoing academic needs.
-Regularly scheduled after school, evening, Saturday, and summer camp programs include academic help (STEM based), social services, recreational, leadership development, nutritional enhancements, music, dance, art, and drama.
-There is a registration process for enrollment into the JCC Beacon programs with applications available at each site.
+Regularly scheduled after-school, evening, Saturday, and summer camp programs include academic help (STEM-based), social services, recreational, leadership development, nutritional enhancements, music, dance, art, and drama.
+Applications to enroll in the JCC Beacon program are available at Tottenville High School.

 SONYC Program at Eagle Academy